Glenorchy Landfill Gas Abatement Facility

 Project Information:

-Glenorchy Landfill Gas Abatement Facility is a landfill gas project located at the Jackson Street Landfill in Glenorchy, Tasmania, approximately 10 kilometers northwest of the Hobart CBD.
-Registered in August 2013, the project operates within a major waste management facility that serves the Glenorchy municipality and surrounding areas.
-The site is situated in an industrial zone near the foothills of Mount Wellington (kunyani), bridging the urban environment and the natural bushland of the Wellington Park reserve.
+Glenorchy Landfill Gas Abatement Facility is a landfill gas project located at the Jackson Street Landfill in Glenorchy, approximately 10km northwest of the Hobart CBD in Tasmania.
+Registered in August 2013, the project operates within an industrial zone surrounded by the mixed residential and commercial land use typical of the Greater Hobart area.
+The broader Derwent Valley region supports forestry, grazing, and viticulture operations.

 The project operates under the Carbon Credits (Carbon Farming Initiative, Electricity Generation from Landfill Gas) Methodology Determination 2021.
-This methodology incentivizes the installation and operation of systems that capture methane, a potent greenhouse gas generated by decomposing organic waste, and combust it to generate electricity.
-By converting methane into carbon dioxide and energy, the project prevents high-global-warming-potential gas from entering the atmosphere while simultaneously feeding renewable power into the local grid.
+This methodology credits the reduction of greenhouse gas emissions achieved by capturing methane, a potent greenhouse gas generated by decomposing organic waste, and combusting it to generate electricity.
+By converting methane into carbon dioxide and energy, the project reduces the global warming potential of the emissions while contributing renewable energy to the local grid.